idfy-io/docs/signature/README.md

 * ### Examples and tutorials

-more advanced examples and tutorials; coming soon
+More advanced examples and tutorials; coming soon

+* ### Other info

+Error messages and other information